-Clan MacLaren is delighted to advise that Donald MacLaren of MacLaren and Achleskine , Chief of Clan MacLaren and Convenor of the Standing Council of Scottish Chiefs, will be in Australia in October 2019.
+Donald MacLaren of MacLaren and Achleskine , Chief of Clan MacLaren (pictured right) and Convenor of the Standing Council of Scottish Chiefs, visited Australia in October 2019.

-The Clan MacLaren Society of Australia is part of a worldwide network celebrating the history and people associated with the Clan MacLaren, an ancient Scottish clan that can trace its history back to the 1200s.
+The Clan MacLaren Society of Australia is part of a worldwide network celebrating the history and people associated with the Clan Labhran (MacLaren), an ancient Scottish clan that can trace its history back to the 1200s.

-Donald MacLaren of MacLaren and Achlskine is the Chief of the MacLaren Clan worldwide.
+Donald MacLaren of MacLaren and Achleskine is the Chief of the MacLaren Clan worldwide.
 The MacLaren is also the current Convener of the Standing Council of Scottish Chiefs.